Frequently Asked Questions

 I know how to use Motion.
 Can I make changes myself?

-Yes.
+Yes!
 Nothing is locked, so feel free to use Motion to change any aspect of the template to suit your needs.
 However, resale or redistribution of the templates is prohibited.
 We do not use DRM, serial numbers or any other kind of copy protection — we trust you to do the right thing.
 Even if you choose not to buy anything, we hope you can pick up some tricks from seeing our examples here.
 Apologies if anything's a little messy, and be careful if you choose to enable shadows — they may play in Motion and skim well in FCP X, but they can be very slow to render.

-I don’t know how to use Motion, Final Cut Pro or Final Cut Server.
+I don’t know how to use Motion and/or Final Cut Pro.
 Can you teach me?

 Do you have a template that looks like [ThisGreatTitleISawOnYouTube]?
 Can you make one?